Watchdog timer: Analog watchdogs

 Example timing diagram for analog WDT shown above.
 Four timely kick pulses keep V_{C} below V_{TH}.
 When kicks cease, V_{C} rises above V_{TH} and causes a timeout.

 Analog WDTs have a kick input and timeout output, but lack the clock input signal found in digital electronic watchdogs.

 Circuitry and components vary widely among analog watchdogs, but in general, analog WDTs typically base their timing functions on capacitor charging rates.
 For example, in the analog watchdog circuit shown to the right, electric current i gradually charges capacitor C, causing voltage V_{C} to ramp up (rise at a constant rate).
 In normal operation, periodic "kick" pulses are applied to the kick input.
 Each kick causes capacitor C to discharge, thus restarting the voltage ramp-up.
-However, if the kicks cease or become spaced too far apart in time, V_{C} will rise above threshold voltage V_{TH} and, as a result, the voltage comparator will assert the timeout signal.
+However, if the kicks cease or become spaced too far apart in time, V_{C} will rise above the voltage comparator's threshold voltage V_{TH} and, as a result, the voltage comparator will assert the timeout signal.